 Picking the best motherboard for any build is usually one of the trickier, confusing selections to make, as it's easy to get lost in the myriad of seemingly similarly-named boards with various features and little details and nuances.
 Shopping for a motherboard can easily and quickly make your head spin, even for the more experienced builder.

-It has 4 memory slots which is good for a budget board, yet is a must if you want future RAM upgrade potential whilst taking advantage of dual channel memory now.
+It has 4 memory slots which is nice for a budget board, yet a must if you want future RAM upgrade potential whilst taking advantage of dual channel memory now with your 2 memory sticks.
 It's also got good quality LAN and on-board audio as any modern motherboard should have these days, as well USB 3.1 support.
-Just note that it supports a maximum RAM speed of 2666/2667MHz (they're the same thing for anyone wondering), which is the RAM speed we've opted for anyway.
-Speaking of RAM...

-8GB is the sweet spot, and you really don't need any more than this unless you're building a high-end gaming computer or you're putting together a capable streaming PC build or solid workstation.
-But when assembling the best budget gaming PC build for $500, 8GB is perfect and 16GB would be overkill and not spending your money as cost-effectively as possible.
+You really don't need any more than 8GB of RAM unless you're building a luxury high-end gaming computer or you're putting together a streaming PC build or workstation setup where the extra RAM actually comes in handy.
+But when assembling a budget gaming PC build for around/under $500 - or even $600-$1000 to be honest - 8GB is perfect and 12-16GB would be overkill and probably not a smart allocation of your funds.

 These components remain the same as in our best entry level gaming PC build so see that build's explanation if you want to know our reasoning behind these selections.
 To quickly summarize, the Western Digital Blue 1TB is a fast, reliable and value for money pick, and the Antec VP-450 is a reliable quality-brand bang for your buck PSU that's also suitable for this build.
-Feel free to include an SSD if you like as a small one that'll boost your boot and load times isn't expensive, but we've opted out of one for this tier to focus on pure gaming performance and other more crucial features (we start recommending SSDs in the next build tier and beyond for those wondering; ie $600 builds and above)
+Feel free to include an SSD if you like as a small one that'll boost your boot and load times isn't expensive, but we've opted out of one for this tier to focus on pure gaming performance and other more crucial features.

 Just one thing to point out about power supplies.
 A common misconception among beginners is how much power you really need for your components, and you usually need less than you may imagine.
 For this $500 build, believe it or not but 450 watts of power from a quality unit such as the Antec VP-450 is all you actually need, and it includes some wiggle room for future upgrades, too.
 Only reason to get a higher powered unit such as 500 watts or more is if you're planning on some extensive upgrades outside the norm of a standard budget gaming build.
 Learn more about how much power you need and everything else about PSUs in our in-depth computer power supply guide for gamers.

-See our top value for money budget picks of these accessories in our peripheral buying guides (see the top menu) should you need to buy these new and you're not reusing old ones.
-Simply put, you can choose any that you like for this gaming computer build as they come down to personal preference.
+For other accessories like keyboards, mice, speakers, headsets, monitors, and other add-ons, see our peripheral buying guides should you need to buy these new and want some ideas on good value for money models to consider.
+Simply put, you can choose any accessories that you like for the $500 budget gaming PC build as they come down to personal preference.